 We refrain from mentioning or showing the graphic details of the horrifying condition that these animals live in and what they have to endure everyday of their too short and profoundly miserable lives.
 If you still want to see it happen with your own eyes, there is plenty of footage to be found online.

 False...
-For instance, 80% of all merino wool (the most popular kind of wool) used in the products sold in the here comes from Australia.
+For instance, 80% of all merino wool (the most popular kind of wool) used in the products here comes from Australia.
 The sheep that are bred in the Netherlands are of a different race of sheep and are mainly kept for meat production.

 With globalisation hitting its peak in our time, the world becomes smaller and smaller.
 Nothing is too far away to worry about.

 True, but the lack of opposable thumbs is not the only reason.
 Sheep don’t need to be shaved naturally because they produce exactly enough wool to protect themselves against the local weather conditions.
 Both against heat and against the cold.
 As with many other animals, moulting is gradual and accompanied by the changing of the seasons.

 Australian merino sheep have been bred in such a way that they produce an unnaturally heavy coat.
 That means they have to be shaved every year.
 This heavy coat can cause overheating and exhaustion in the sheep.
 Without being shaved, the animal would now – because of human interference and without human intervention – collapse under the weight of its hair and die.

 From birth to death, the life of these sheep is an endless barrage of misery and suffering.
 The ears of lambs are pierced to hang labels in it, tails are sometimes docked, and the males are quickly castrated.
 Without anesthesia.
 Not all lambs survive this with a clean bill of health.
 From that moment on it's their lot to be shaved for life as cruelly as previously described.